 What is the Polestar 3 release date?

-The Polestar electric SUV is expected to launch in 2022.
+The Polestar electric SUV is expected to launch in the second half of 2022.

 Which SUVs would the Polestar 3 rival?

 What will be the price of the Polestar 3?